 Appeals were often delayed by a Justice Department not eager to have the constitutionality of these federal laws addressed by the Supreme Court.
 It was not until early 1919 — after hostilities had ended — that the Court finally came face to face with the First Amendment in a series of cases challenging the Espionage Act.

-First case on Espionage Act conviction reaches Supreme Court involving anti-draft leaflets
+Espionage Act case involving anti-draft leaflets reached Court

 At the time, there were few judicial precedents regarding the meaning of the First Amendment, and most judges assumed it reflected English common law, which allowed punishment if speech had a “bad tendency” to lead to illegal action, regardless of whether criminal action actually ensued.